What is the Sarbanes-Oxley Act 2002?

 Essential Points to Note about Change in Sarbanes Oxley Act

 Sarbanes Oxley Act of 2002 (SOX) laws have undergone many changes in the last 15 years for plugging all the loopholes and improved compliance by companies.
-While we look ahead for the next 15 years, there is a need for auditors, companies, regulators, and various stakeholders to keep with the changes in the market scenarios, which is very dynamic.
+While we look ahead for the next 15 years, there is a need for auditorsAuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., companies, regulators, and various stakeholders to keep with the changes in the market scenarios, which is very dynamic.
 There are numerous new areas to ponder over, such as technology in audits, financial reporting standards, and smoother reporting at all levels.

 By reading the above, we can conclude that Sarbanes Oxley (SOX) Act promotes improved compliance, complete and accurate financial statement disclosures, puts additional responsibility on management for the authenticity of financial statements, though the compliance involves additional cost burdens for smaller companies and increased governance by the regulators but helps in achieving the ultimate goal of increased investor confidence in financial reporting information and reduced potential for management frauds.